 Santiago Island has a narrow, steep-sided point of land, which provides an extraordinarily beautiful landscape with cliffs and rocky pinnacles that create a nesting site for hundreds of marine birds.
 In the 17th and 18th centuries, pirates used this place to maintain their vessels and replenish their supplies of fresh water, meat, and firewood.

-Ideal for viewing: South American fur seal, Galapagos hawk, American flamingo, marine iguana, Sally Lightfoot crab
+Ideal for viewing: Galapagos penguin, South American fur seal, Galapagos hawk, lava lizard, American flamingo

 Home of the iconic Pinnacle Rock, Bartolomé consists of an extinct volcano (114 metres altitude) with a variety of red, orange, black and even green volcanic formations.
 The trail that leads to the summit offers one of the finest views in the islands, including the black lava flows on nearby James Island.